metatensor/metatrain/docs/src/getting-started/train_yaml_config.rst

 The options for ``training set`` is divided into two categories, ``systems``, ``targets`` and ``extra_data``. ``systems`` refer to the molecular/crystal structures, which are the inputs to the model. ``targets`` refer to the output that is predicted by the model. ``extra_data`` refer to any additional data that is required by the loss function during training.
+One can also get ``metatrain`` to automatically split the training data into training and validation sets by providing a float between 0 and 1 for the ``validation_set`` and
+``test_set`` parameters.
+This float indicates the fraction of the training data to be used for validation and testing respectively.
+See the :ref:`Validation and Test Systems <validation-and-test-systems>` section for more details.

 Systems YAML
 ----------------